Skip to: Overview | History | Location | Attractions | Entertainment | Dining | Merchandise

 And don’t forget about the keepsake Alien Sipper cup, which any fountain drink (or the Mystic Portal Punch) can be poured into.

-Woody’s Lunch Box remains open until park close, and, yes, it does participate in the Disney Dining Plan.
+Woody’s Lunch Box remains open until the park closes.

 Woody’s Lunch Box – photo gallery